Mitek-Systems/MiSnap-iOS/Docs/Guides/MiSnap/customization_guide.md

 # Localization

-Copy localization key-value pairs for a given language from [Localization](../../../Localization/MiSnap) `(TODO)` folder and paste them into your Localizable.strings file.
+Copy localization key-value pairs for a given language from [Localization](../../../Localization/MiSnap) folder and paste them into your Localizable.strings file.

 Create a template configuration (if it doesn't exist) and chain `.withCustomLocalization`.
 Refer to a snippet below.